Hwh40/HSS-Automation/README.md

 # HSS Automation

- Arduino code for use in R&H project
+ C+ code for use on a pre-designed ATMEGA168 board.
+The program is to be used with sensors that can detect faults in a Yardmaster
+ Separator and trigger relays which will shutdown the machine.